carlos-p-t/billboard-in-focus/README.md

 * ```--epochs```: number of training epochs
 * ```--name```: experiment name (results will be stored under ```runs/detect/<name>/```)

-The script automatically:

-* Trains the model
-* Prints final training metrics
-* Saves metrics to JSON
-* Evaluates the best model on the test set
+This script will automatically train the model, print final training metrics, save metrics to JSON, and evaluate the best model on the test set.

 ### Stage 2: Fine-Tuning on BillboardLamac